gitenter/gitenter/capsid/doc/rest-notes.md

 	+ Self-descriptive message: User can make educated guesses of what is behind the link.
 	+ Hypermedia/link *(The single most important aspect of REST.
 Otherwise it is just a functional API)*:
 		+ Hypermedia as the engine of application state (HATEOAS)
+		+ (May in the future) have API client which not fit to a single particular API.
+		+ (May in the future) redesign of API server should not break the site.
+	+ Shouldn't have a separate human-readable document describe how to construct the URL.

 Concept related to RESTful API:

 + Antipattern: *?*
 + Breadth-first search: *?*

+### (Theoretical) Design principles of a RESTful Service

+Patterns/rules are always conflict to each other, as they are defined in different time.
+Rules to fit "tomorrow" is not possible.

+*(Different approach: SOAP (Simple Object Access Protocol), more straightforward, not a lot of design.)*

+Constrains:

++ Uniform Interface: simplify, decouple.
+	+ Resource-based: Using URIs as resource identifiers for **individual** resources.
+Separate from the representations.
+	+ Manipulation of Resources Through Representations: Client (hold representation) has enough information to modify/delete resources.
+	+ Self-descriptive Messages: Message describes how to process the message.
+Response indicates its cache-ability.
+	+ Hypermedia as the Engine of Application State (HATEOAS)
+		+ **hypermedia** (definition):
+			+ Clients deliver state via body contents, query-string parameters, request headers and the requested URI (the resource name).
+			+ Services deliver state to clients via body content, response codes, and response headers.
+		+ Links are contained in the returned body (or headers) for (1) itself, and (2) related objects.
++ Stateless:
+	+ State is contained within request itself so need to be transfered back and force (Contradict with the concept of "container" which maintain the state by itself).
+Server doesn't maintain/update/communicate session states.
+		+ State (application state): Varies.
+Hold by client.
+		+ Resource (resource state): Constant.
+Hold by server.
+	+ Pro(s): Scalability.
+Load balance goes to client.
++ Cacheable
++ Client-Server: clear interface in between so the development can be done separately.
+	+ Client: User interface, user state.
+	+ Server: Data storage.
++ Layered System: intermediary servers for (1) enable load-balancing, (2) provide shared caches, and (3) enforce security policies.
++ Code on Demand (optional):
+	+ Definition: temporarily extension/customization of client functionality by executible codes.
+	+ Examples: Java applets, JavaScript.

+Pro(s):

++ Performance
++ Scalability
++ Simplicity
++ Modifiability
++ Visibility
++ Portability
++ Reliability

 ## API Interface Rules